Earl Thomas Rumors: Latest on Cowboys Pursuit, Desired Contract, More

 The free agent market for safeties is gonna be strong... https://t.co/sTk10BFrwi

-Since Rapoport's comments, money moves have been made in the free agent safety market that fall under the strong umbrella.
+Since Rapoport's comments, money moves have been made in the free-agent safety market that fall under the strong umbrella.

 Landon Collins left the New York Giants to sign with the Washington Redskins for six years and $84 million—$45 million guaranteed and all due to be paid out in the first half of the contract, per Rapoport.

 However, according to Jane Slater of NFL Network, Thomas is seeking "at least in the market of $14 million or more a year."
 Slater added that Thomas' benchmark is Kansas City Chiefs safety Eric Berry's $13 million a year.

-Collins got $14 million annually as did Tyrann Mathieu—only 26 years old—from the Chiefs.
-The Houston Texans, Mathieu's former team, have been linked to Thomas, but their pursuit reportedly ended when they signed safety Tashaun Gipson to a three-year, approximately $22 million deal as Mathieu's replacement instead.
+Collins got $14 million annually, as did Tyrann Mathieu—only 26 years old—from the Chiefs.
+The Houston Texans, Mathieu's former team, have been linked to Thomas, but their pursuit reportedly ended when they signed safety Tashaun Gipson to a three-year, approximately $22 million deal as Mathieu's replacement instead, according to the MMQB's Albert Breer.

-That brings us back to the other team in Texas—the team Thomas has been most vocal about wanting to join all along—the Cowboys.
+That brings us back to the other team in Texas, the Cowboys—the team Thomas has been most vocal about wanting to join all along.
 In Dec.
 2017, after a Seahawks win against the Cowboys, Thomas was caught telling Dallas head coach Jason Garrett, "If y'all have the chance, come get me."

-Afterward at his own locker, Thomas admitted to saying that and added he was always a Cowboys growing up.
+Afterward, at his own locker, Thomas admitted to saying that and added he was always a Cowboys fan growing up.

 "I don't literally mean, like, come get me now," Thomas said at the time.
 "I'm still in the prime of my career.
 I still wanna be here.
 But when Seattle kick me to the curb, please, the Cowboys, come get me.

-"That's the only place I would rather be if I get kicked to the curb."
+That's the only place I would rather be if I get kicked to the curb."

-On Tuesday, Clarence E. Hill Jr. of the Fort Worth Star-Telegram gave voice to the plausibility in present-day of the Cowboys going to get Thomas:
+On Tuesday, Clarence E. Hill Jr. of the Fort Worth Star-Telegram discussed the plausibility of the Cowboys going to get Thomas:

 "The big money comes off the board first and the Cowboys have no intention of setting the market in free agency.
 They usually shop at the bargain bin in the second wave.